The Mosquiito broker (server) can be configured to work as an MQTT bridge.

 In addition you only need to configure 1 of the brokers to act as the bridge, the other will act as a normal broker.

-When you configure the mosquitto broker as a bridge it becomes an MQTT client and subscribes and publishes to topics on the other broker and itself depending on the entries in the mosquitto.conf file.
+When you configure the mosquitto broker to act as a bridge it becomes an MQTT client to the remote broker and subscribes and publishes to topics on the other broker just like a normal MQTT client.

 You will need to configure